syedahajra/psletter/README.md

    ```

 3. Run the Flask app:
+   before running update api key with your key
    ```
    python app.py
    ```
-update api key with your key

 4. Open your browser and go to `http://localhost:5000`.